 If you’re in a pinch and you need to set up live streaming of your conference quickly, Restream Studio lets you multistream with nothing but a webcam, a computer, and a web browser.
 You can set it up in minutes, go live to multiple platforms, watch over the chat rooms on each, and add graphics and captions to your live stream.

 👉 Learn more: Restream Studio: Everything you need to know

 5. Make a Test Run

 For the test, you should do a test stream to your platform of choice after setting it to “private.”
 Look for any buffering issues, bad sound quality, and audio-video syncing issues.
-Fix any issue until you’re sure it’s taken care of — don’t hope that it will go away on its own or simply “be all right.”
+Fix any issue until you’re sure it’s taken care of — don’t hope that it will go away on its own or simply “be alright.”
 And with that, you’ll be ready to go live!